AEADataEditor/aeadataeditor.github.io/_talks/2026-05-28-vancouver-cea.md

 </div>

 *Marie Connolly is Data Editor for the Canadian Journal of Economics.
-The workshop is sponsored by the CIQSS and the [Groupe de recherche sur le capital humain (GRCH)](https://grch.esg.uqam.ca/) at ESG UQAM.*
+The workshop is sponsored by and the [Research Chair in Intergenerational Economics at ESG UQAM](https://grch.esg.uqam.ca/) and a Sloan grant to Cornell University (Lars Vilhuber).*